vtalibov/SprintOverlay/SSDB/README.md

 # SSDB - Sprint Structure DataBase

-A simple program to serve database with structures.

 For each structure, a database entry is created.
 Each entry consists of:
 * Project
 * Target (protein)